chelshuffman2/house_price_prediction/README.md

 - Performed an Exploratory Data Analysis on the data
 - Feature Engineering to handle missing values in train and test datasets
 - One-hot encoded categorical variables
-- Created a variety of different models to compare their abilities of accurately predicting the sale price of a house
+- Created a variety of different models and compared their abilities of accurately predicting the sale price of a house using k-fold cross validation